 In recognition of the scale and complexity of these challenges, the City of Somerville will be seeking a well-qualified, multi-disciplinary planning consultant team to undertake the work of developing a neighborhood plan for the Assembly Square Neighborhood and Transit Area in conjunction with and under the direction of Planning Staff.
 This process will get underway with the release of a request for proposals in late summer 2019.
 The public process is expected to begin with a series of meetings and presentations in Fall 2019, with the expectation that a draft of the new plan will be available for public comment by late 2020.

-Sign up below to receive news, updates, and alerts as the Assembly Square Neighborhood Planning Process gets underway.
-You can also check the city calendar for more information, or email any questions or comments to Planning Staff at email@example.com.
+Sign up to our mailing list on the top the right to receive news, updates, and alerts as the Assembly Square Neighborhood Planning Process gets underway.
+You can also check the city calendar for more information on upcoming events as they are scheduled.
+Email any questions or comments to Planning Staff at firstname.lastname@example.org.

 Assembly Square District Plan (the ASD Plan)